 Arguably the most important limitation here is the International Travel part.
 2 months overseas is not enough for boaters since some destinations take several weeks to get to.
 Moving addresses maybe acceptable beyond 2 months but if this would require to re-purchase another terminal, that would be quite bad.
 Time will show how this plays out.

-Ordering is limited based on cell availability.
-Thankfully, Starlink recently published a map that shows availability and waitlist in different places.
-The map also shows availability in different countries, which comes in super handy.
+Separately, Starlink also published a map that shows availability and waitlist in different places.
+This is only applicable if you order Starlink Residential.
+However the map also shows availability in different countries, which comes in super handy.

 Black areas are the places where there is no service (due to lack of satellites, ground stations, regulatory approvals, etc.).
-Light green areas are where there is service available and you can order immediately.
-Dark green areas are where there is service but the cell is already at capacity so if you order for an address there you go to a waitlist.
-BUT, it doesn't mean that you cannot roam to dark green areas with a dish you obtained elsewhere.
+Light blue areas are where there is service available and you can order immediately.
+Dark blue areas are where there is service but the cell is already at capacity so if you order for an address there you go to a waitlist.
+BUT, it doesn't mean that you cannot roam to dark blue areas with a dish you obtained elsewhere or via Starlink RV.
 Service is not guaranteed and you may observe degradation when the cell is truly busy (see related section above) but in practice it just works, at least for now.

 Starlink on a Boat

-Roaming has opened a lot of possibilities for boaters but it hasn't addressed everything yet, there are still issues to be ironed out for boats.
+Roaming and Starlink RV have opened a lot of possibilities for boaters but it hasn't addressed everything yet, there are still issues to be ironed out for boats.

 First and foremost, Starlink is not yet officially supported while on the move.
 This is more regulatory than technical.
 They need to obtain additional licenses for supporting mobility.
 It doesn't mean that this doesn't work but Starlink explicitly warns you that it is not supported and and doing so voids your limited warranty.